Skip Navigation

 5.1 - Federal Waste Management Regulation

 A number of regulations exist federally under CEPA regarding the movement of waste internationally and interprovincially.
 The Cross-Border Movement of Hazardous Waste and Hazardous Recyclable Material Regulations (Cross-Border Movement Regulations) implement Canada’s obligations under the Basel Convention and certain other international treaties or agreements aimed at controlling the international movement of such materials.
-Section 185 of CEPA requires that the minister be notified of any intended international shipment of hazardous wastes or hazardous recyclable materials.
+Section 185 of CEPA requires that the minister be notified of any intended international transit of hazardous wastes or hazardous recyclable materials.
 An international movement may consist of an export from Canada, an import into Canada, a transit through Canada, or a transit through a country other than Canada.

-The notification requirements are set out in the regulations and include the requirement to provide prescribed information via a movement tracking system.
+The notification requirements are set out in the regulations and include the requirement to provide prescribed information via a notification and movement tracking system.
 Such information includes: the nature and quantity of the hazardous waste or hazardous recyclable material involved; the addresses and sites of the exporters, importers, and carriers; the proposed disposal or recycling operations of the hazardous waste or hazardous recyclable material; and a certified statement that valid insurance policies and written contracts between the exporters and importers are in place.

 If the notification requirements set out in the regulations are met, ECCC notifies the authorities in the destination country.
 If any authority (including those in any transit countries) objects to the proposed shipment, the shipment cannot proceed until the objection is lifted.
 A permit may be granted following a review of the notice and approval from the authorities in the destination country.